BrianGrant-Data/Resume/docs/index.md

 `Jan - Apr 2022`
 __Real-Time Content Moderation__, BYU-I Senior Project
 - Implemented OpenCV & MediaPipe computer vision models to monitor and edit video streams at 10+ FPS

-### Other Courses
-__Machine Learning and Data Mining__ - BYU-Idaho
-- Lead a group in predicting sales by deploying a simple dense neural network
-- Constructed convolutional neural networks and recursive neural networks

-__Data Wrangling and Visualization__ - BYU-Idaho
-- Used ggplot2, tidyverse and a myriad of other packages to format and visualize data

-__Applied Linear Regression__ - BYU-Idaho
-- Validated the fit of models using R squared and adjusted R squared values
-- Created simple and multiple linear regression models to make inferences